robotology/gym-ignition/devel/_sources/installation/nightly.rst.txt

 ===============

 The nightly channel contains the most recent updates of the project.
-As described in the `introduction <installation_intro_ignition_robotics>`_, this channel requires building many dependencies from sources.
+As described in the :ref:`introduction <installation_intro_ignition_robotics>`, this channel requires building many dependencies from sources.

 Make sure that the default compiler of your system meets the :ref:`requirements <installation_intro_cpp>`.